 Publish a reviewed plan

 After making a new assessment you must review your existing plan and decide whether to amend it.

 If you decide to amend the plan you must publish the new version.
-If you decide not to amend it you must re-publish the existing plan and a report explaining the reasons that it hasn’t changed.
+If you decide not to amend it you must republish the existing plan and a report explaining the reasons that it has not changed.

 Get a copy of the statutory guidance